babu111/arxiv_recommender/README.md

 # ArXiv Paper Recommender App

 ## Progress
+- 5.2.2025: Able to fetch papers from arXiv api.
+Showing a rating bar for users to submit rating.
+Clicking "View PDF" takes users to arXiv paper page.
 - 4.18.2025: Finished building the frontend tech stack using ReAct.
 The homepage is showing just fine.
 Plan to build the Arxiv api & recommendation system via python backend.
 Plan to also include a registration and login mechanism for users.

 ## Installation